KamranAzeem/learn-kubernetes/kubeadm/kubeadm-ubuntu-flannel.md

 * **Firewall:** Disable Firewall (including removing the firewalld package), or open the following ports on each type of node, after the OS installation is complete.
 * **Firewall/ports - Master:** Incoming open (22, 6443, 10250, 10251, 10252, 2379, 2380)
 * **Firewall/ports - Worker:** Incoming open (22, 10250, 30000-32767)
 * **OS:** Any recent version of Fedora/CentOS/RHEL or Debian based OS.
-This guide uses Fedora 28
+This guide uses Ubuntu 18.xx
 * **Disk Partitioning:** No swap - must disable swap partition during OS installation in order for the kubelet to work properly.
 See: [https://github.com/kubernetes/kubernetes/issues/53533](https://github.com/kubernetes/kubernetes/issues/53533) for details on why disable swap.
 Swap may seem a good idea, it is not - on Kubernetes!  (`swapon -s` will give you the summary of swap devices)
 * **SELinux:** Disable SELinux / App Armour.
 * Should have some sort of DNS for infrastructure network.

 ## OS setup:

+Have DNS or local name resolution setup correctly.
 ```
 [root@kworkhorse lib]# cat /etc/hosts
 127.0.0.1   localhost localhost.localdomain